 The council was formed in 2018 from a large collaborative group of IT leaders with a charge to develop a new approach to working together across campus administrative units.
 FY18-19 was spent in an interim, organizational phase during which members wrote by-laws, elected leaders, established committees, and formed working groups to address immediate campus IT issues.

 How do you decide what to focus on?

 ITLC leaders and members review numerous sources of input to decide which issues to tackle.
 Some surfaced initially in the CITEC report and internal data collection (see here and here).
 New topics emerge from ongoing needs assessment, discussion, agenda committee submissions, and community input (see the Share Your Ideas page).

 How can I learn more?

 ITLC is committed to effectively communicating what we are doing and how we are doing it.
-Our web site includes our by-laws, pages for each of the working groups and committees formed by ITLC, and documents that detail work in progress and final recommendations.
-The ITLC welcomes your feedback through the “Share Your Ideas” section of the site.
+This web site includes ITLC by-laws, pages for each active committee and working group, and documents that detail work in progress and final recommendations.
+The ITLC welcomes your feedback through the Share Your Ideas section of the site.

 How can I get involved?

 To learn more or get involved with ongoing initiatives, please reach out to any ITLC member.
 For specific topics, please contact the appropriate committee chair.